localdevices/dem_blender/README.md

 Requirements:
 * Directory full of images to blend together
-* `NoData` values should be coded as a value of -9999
+* In instance where there is  `NoData`, these values should be coded as a value of -9999

 ## Installation
 ```bash